 7. Reinstall the assembly using the sheet metal screws.

-All power and driver logic components are located behind the right (as you are facing the scoreboard) score digits -- usually HOME.
-Figure 13 shows the components with the digit mask removed.
+All other components are located behind the various digits on the right side of the scoreboard (as you are facing the scoreboard).
+Figure 13 shows the components with these digits removed.